NORFOLK INDUSTRIAL ARCHAEOLOGY SOCIETY

 Museum of the Broads

-On display are tools from the traditional Broads industries, thatching, sail and rope making, eel catching, reed cutting, boat building, mill wrighting.
-Among the craft are aperiod river commissioners launch, the Steam launch "Falcon", the only concrete dinghy ever constructed and many other craft, Old outboard and inboard engines, gun punts complete with mighty guns and an ice yacht.
-In 1999, the museum moved into the historic old buildings at Stalham Staithe.
-Link
+Also on display are tools from the traditional Broads industries, thatching, sail and rope making, eel catching, reed cutting, boat building, mill wrighting.
+Among the craft are a period river commissioners launch, the Steam launch "Falcon", the only concrete dinghy ever constructed and many other craft, Old outboard and inboard engines, gun punts complete with mighty guns and an ice yacht.

 North Norfolk Railway